-Busking goes cashless 'with a world first'
+Busking goes cashless with 'a world first'

 Using card readers for online payments is becoming increasingly popular among small traders and charities who cannot afford the infrastructure traditionally used for credit card payments.

-Earlier this month PayPayl announced it was buying iZettle for $2.2bn (£1.6bn).
+Earlier this month PayPay announced it was buying iZettle for $2.2bn (£1.6bn).

 Founded in Stockholm in 2010, iZettle started out selling credit and debit card readers, but has more recently expanded with an e-commerce platform which tracks items such as sales and inventory for its customers.